Why Amazon Sellers Outgrow A2X

 A2X creates summarized journal entries.
 When it posts activity from your settlement, it creates an accounting-layer abstraction that moves money from one account to another.

-This works for reconciliation.
-It does not work as well for operational accounting, customer-level reporting, or clean integration with inventory systems.
+This works well for reconciliation.
+It does not work as well for operational accounting, customer-level reporting, or native integration with your ledger’s inventory engine.

 What Entriwise creates